-Mission: Citizens’ Institute is a research and issue education organization, the mission of which is advancement of equal justice under law, restorative justice principles, and development and delivery of the finest civic engagement and educational resources for people with criminal records, families and other vulnerable populations.
+Citizens’ Institute is a research and issues education organization, the mission of which is advancement of equal justice under law, restorative justice principles, and development and delivery of the finest civic engagement and educational resources for people with criminal records, families and other vulnerable populations.

 Equal and restorative justice under law for citizens with criminal records is good, smart social and fiscal policy.
 The central focus for implementing the Citizen’s Institute mission and vision, through our core value of “Changing the Rhetoric of Felony,” is research and development of premier civic engagement and educational resources, with emphasis on educational assessments and identification of legal rights for learning disabled citizens in the criminal justice system.
 Citizens’ Institute consortium partners are universities, other non-profit leaders, probation departments and prisons.

-3. Integrity: We must exemplify our transformative purposes with single‑mindedness and transparency, at all times, to enhance the awareness of every policy maker, legislator, judge, prosecutor, defense attorney, probation or parole officer, and teacher, so that each citizen with a criminal background has the tools to become a functioning and civically engaged part of America’s collective human capital.
+We must exemplify our transformative purposes with single‑mindedness and transparency, at all times, to enhance the awareness of every policymaker, legislator, judge, prosecutor, defense attorney, probation or parole officer, and teacher, so that each citizen with a criminal background has the tools to become a functioning and civically engaged part of America’s collective human capital.

-5. Gratitude: Our Leadership Team is deeply grateful for our privileged skill sets, determined personalities, and broad experience, which allow us to collaborate effectively, with courage to face adversaries, to be inclusive, to break down barriers, and to unite behindcommon goals to create an America with educated, civically engaged and productive citizens with criminal backgrounds.
+Our Leadership Team is deeply grateful for our privileged skill sets, determined personalities, and broad experience, which allow us to collaborate effectively, with the courage to face adversaries, to be inclusive, to break down barriers, and to unite behind common goals to create an America with educated, civically engaged and productive citizens with criminal backgrounds.

 Background and Overview: